jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/Extensions/Prefix.md

 # ``SwiftKeys/KeyEvent/Name-swift.struct/Prefix-swift.class``

-A prefix that will be applied to a name when it is used as a key in `UserDefaults`.
+A prefix that will be applied to a name when it is stored in `UserDefaults`.

 ## Overview